 As well as any tool or software, Ruby on Rails has its strong sides and pitfalls that need to be considered.
 Let’s briefly review both aspects on the basis of various feedback from developers.

 Benefits for developers on Ruby on Rails

 Large Community.
-Generally, Rails is more than development tool, it is also large community.
+Generally, Rails is more than development tool, it is also the large community.
 The members share their works, often use the same tools, and support each other.
-The informal community provides diversity of jobs, recruiters, meetups, conferences, examples of businesses building websites with Rails, and clients funding startups.
+The informal community provides a diversity of jobs, recruiters, meetups, conferences, examples of businesses building websites with Rails, and clients funding startups.
 It is no surprise that Rails is popular on social coding resource Github.
 This aspect is particularly helpful for beginners.

 Variety of gems.
 “Gem” is the software package that contains a package Ruby app or library.
 Commonly it is used to extend or modify functionality in Ruby apps.
 Some “gems” provide command line utilities to help automate tasks and speed up developer`s work.
 They are all publicly available at RubyGems.